uktrade/directory-ui-buyer/README.md

 # Session

 Signed cookies are used as the session backend to avoid using a database.
 We therefore must avoid storing non-trivial data in the session, because the browser will be exposed to the data.

+# SSO
+To make sso work locally add the following to your `/etc/hosts`:
+127.0.0.1 ui.trade.great.dev
+127.0.0.1 sso.trade.great.
+127.0.0.1 api.trade.great.dev

+Then log into `directory-sso` via `sso.trade.great.dev:8001`, and use `directory-ui` on `ui.trade.great.dev:8001`

+Note in production, the `directory-sso` session cookie is shared with all subdomains that are on the same parent domain as `directory-sso`.
+However in development we cannot share cookies between subdomains using `localhost` - that would be like trying to set a cookie for `.com`, which is not supported any any RFC.

+Therefore to make cookie sharing work in development we need the apps to ne running on subdomains.
+Some stipulations:
+ - `directory-ui` and `directory-sso` must both be running on sibling subdomains (with same parent domain)
+ - `directory-sso` must be told to target cookies at the parent domain.